A demon witch from another world comes to conquer.

 The witch managed to say the first syllable of her spell before she was sucked into the singularity.
 Then, there was a maelstrom, the wormhole closed, and the ghouls turned to dust.

-Well, we lost two ai’s and thousands of civilians.
+Well, we lost two of us and thousands of people.
 What did they lose?
 Billions?
 I call that a probable win.